 - kosher salt and freshly ground black pepper

-- 5 ounces watercress or baby arugula about 6 cups
+- 5 ounces watercress, baby arugula or baby spinach about 6 cups

 - 1 cup cherry or grape tomatoes halved or quartered, if larger

 - ½ cup crumbled Feta cheese